Unreal-System/MastodonTools/README.md

 Then create an application that should require at least the (read, read:accounts, read:search, read:statuses ) permissions

 Then copy your access token, open this program, enter what the program asks for, and start recovering your data!

+Why is the binary not released?
+Because it is limited by the size of the current dotnet full dependency, so it can only be compiled manually at the moment.
+Don't mention PublishTrimmed to me, it's not officially released and I'm too lazy to test the stability of the cropped one.